 Application Form for Chinese Government Scholarship

-TravelChinaGuide provides the following information to help foreign travellers understand about obtaining visas for China and some of the rules for foreigners to stay in China.
+TravelChinaGuide provides the following information to help foreign travellers understand about obtaining visas and some of the rules for foreigners to stay in China.
 The information is accurate to the best of our knowledge.
-However, there is considerable complexity as there are several visa types; visas can be applied for in your own country, in China, or in a third country; the rules vary according to your nationality, and the regulations can be changed at any time.
+However, there is considerable complexity as there are several types; It can be applied for in your own country, within mainland, or in a third country; the rules vary according to your nationality, and the regulations can be changed at any time.

 The information is relevant to holders of ordinary passports.
 If you hold a diplomatic or service passport, there are different rules and you will need to get advice from your employer.

-Wherever you are in doubt about your visa situation, you should contact your local Chinese office that issues visas, such as Chinese Embassy in Washington DC, USA, Chinese Embassy in Ottawa, Canada, Chinese Embassy in London, UK.
+Wherever you are in doubt about your situation, you should contact your local Chinese office directly, such as Chinese Embassy in Washington DC, USA, Chinese Embassy in Ottawa, Canada, Chinese Embassy in London, UK.

 Mostly, a visa is a permit granted before travelling to enter a country, usually for a fee.
-However, the visa is only an indication to immigration officials that you have satisfied certain conditions.
-On arrival, the immigration official has the power to approve or disallow your entrance to the country.
+However, it is only an indication to immigration officials that you have satisfied certain conditions.
+On arrival, the immigration official has the power to approve or disallow your entrance.
 So, when you arrive you can be told that you may not enter.
-This can be for many reasons including a belief that there is something wrong with the passport or the visa, you do not have enough money, you plan to work when the visa does not allow this, or that you are in some other way 'undesirable'.
+This can be for many reasons including a belief that there is something wrong with the passport or the visa, you do not have enough money, you plan to work when the type you hold does not allow this, or that you are in some other way 'undesirable'.
 There is normally nothing you can do about it and you will not be permitted to enter.
 This poses problems for airlines and in turn for passengers – see the heading Airline Rules